 Contact a Minneapolis Daycare Abuse Lawyer Today

 The experienced attorneys at TSR Injury Law have a proven track record of recovering fair compensation for injury victims in Minnesota.
-We have recovered more than $150 million in compensation over more than 20 years of service to injury clients.
+We have recovered $300 million in compensation over more than 20 years of service to injury clients.

 We know how devastating it can be for parents to find out their child suffered abuse or neglect at a daycare center.
 Our Minneapolis daycare abuse attorneys are prepared to help you pursue justice on your child’s behalf.

 The consultation with our attorneys is absolutely free and there is no obligation to take legal action so there is no risk.
 Our attorneys are not paid unless you receive compensation at the end of the legal process.